praisetompane/computation_and_information/5_software_and_its_engineering/1_software_notations_and_tools/1_general_programming_languages/typescript/README.md

-# an in-depth study of
+# an in-depth study of TypeScript

 * language reference:
 * base modules index: